Skip to main content

 StepChange gives advice on dealing with debts for gas and electricity.

-The Trussell Trust Help through Hardship helpline can give you personalised support with money, benefits and mental health.
+The Trussell Trust Help through Hardship helpline can give personalised support with money, benefits and mental health.

-Last updated: 4 April 2024
+Last updated: 16 December 2024